-For P1 or P2 cases (your production network is down or severely degraded) or if you do not have Internet access, contact Cisco TAC by telephone.
+For P1 or P2 cases (P1 and P2 cases are those in which your production network is down or severely degraded) or if you do not have Internet access, contact Cisco TAC by telephone.
 Cisco TAC engineers are assigned immediately to P1 and P2 cases to help keep your business operations running smoothly.